Ste and John Pickford: Biography

 A comic book designer, Ste started to make designs on his brother John's ZX Spectrum in the early 1980s.
 At the age of 16, Ste received a work experience placement, and eventually was hired full-time, at John's employer, Binary Design.
 While on placement, he made loading screens, and on his first full day as a designer, he designed the animation of the hand used in the darts game 180.
 Within the first year of employment at Binary Design, Ste managed the company sound and music department, and he was making designs for many other games.
 The first game the Pickford brothers co-designed was Zub in 1986.
 After about a year at Binary Design, the Pickford brothers decided to forgo university study to found their own company Zippo Games, making about £5000 per year.

-At Zippo Games, the Pickford brothers originally co-developed games for the Amiga and Atari ST 16-bit computers, but then they started working under contract with Manchester-based company Rare, developing games for the Nintendo Entertainment System.
+At Zippo Games, the Pickford brothers originally co-developed games for the Amiga and Atari ST 16-bit computers, but then they started working under contract with Ashby De La Zouch-based company Rare, developing games for the Nintendo Entertainment System.
 According to Ste: "The NES seemed primitive by comparison, sub-Commodore 64.
 But the games were ten times better than everything being released for home computers, which we appreciated, and we wanted to try to make games as good as that."
 The Pickford brothers would go on to develop the two sequels to Wizards & Warriors – Ironsword and Kuros: Visions of Power.
 Ste would become Zippo Games' lead designer and producer, as the company was being bought by Rare to become Rare Manchester in 1990.

 Shortly afterwards, Ste accepted a job at John's new employer, Software Creations, as a designer and eventually as art director for 16-bit and higher consoles such as the Super NES and PlayStation.
 In a Retro Gamer interview, Ste Pickford said that his greatest accomplishment was completing Ken Griffey, Jr. Presents Major League Baseball, which he said "was the first time NOA (Nintendo of America) had ever contracted a third-party developer to write a game from scratch, and we did it on time, under budget, and made a great job of the project."
 The brothers also produced Plok, which remains one of the few titles in which they still have the intellectual rights for.